Stockton Workers Compensation Lawyer

 Getting familiar with the workers’ compensation process can make you feel more prepared when managing your claim.
 While every case has its specifics, the following steps provide an overview.

 • Reporting the Injury: Notify your employer as soon as the injury happens.
-In California, this must be done within 30 days to maintain your right to benefits.
+In California, this generally should be done within 30 days to maintain your right to benefits.

 • Filing a Claim: After reporting the injury, your employer will provide a DWC-1 Claim Form.
 Accurately filling out this form with details of the incident is essential to start your claim.